Proteuxoa comma: Biology and host species

 As a result of the previous confusion with P. tetronycha, as at 2017 there is currently no description of P. comma larva that does not also relate to P. tetronycha.
 The same is true for larval host species and rearing records, although P. comma larvae have been reared on Brassica oleracea.

 Conservation status

 P. comma may possibly be declining in population, likely caused by environmental changes.
-Hoare advocates for a reassessment of this species conservation status.
+In 2017 Hoare advocated for a reassessment of this species conservation status.
+As at 2025 this species has been assessed as being "not threatened" under the New Zealand Threat Classification System.